gigglebits/IT1600_Final/Readme.md

 - Basic HTML, CSS, and JavaScript
 - Knowledge of brute force attacks.
 - Basic understanding of web security.
+- Ability to use Burp suite.
+If you are unfamiliar with Burp please visit this page for some information on how to install and configure the application.
+[PortSwigger.com](https://portswigger.net/burp/documentation/desktop/getting-started/download-and-install)

 -----

 ### Flags: